 Bone tumours can be divided into primary and secondary (metastatic) tumours.
-Primary tumours arise from cells which constitute the bone and can divided into benign and malignant types (as per Table 1).
+Primary tumours arise from cells which constitute the bone and can divided into benign and malignant types (Table 1).

 Table 1 – List of bone tumours, divided into benign and metastatic